 Tips for Maximizing Growth with Lighting

-• Artificial grow lights: If your home is dim, use LED grow lights.
-A full-spectrum light for 12-14 hours a day works wonders.
+- Artificial grow lights: If your home doesn’t get much natural light then use LED grow lights.
+A full spectrum light for 12 to 14 hours a day works well.

-• Rotate your plant weekly to ensure all sides receive light evenly.
+- Rotate your plant every week so all sides get the light evenly.

 2. Use the Right Soil Mix

-For soil, think about what ZZ plants face in their natural habitat.
-They need a mix that drains quickly but holds enough moisture to keep those thick rhizomes happy.
+For the soil it’s a good idea to think about what ZZ plants would have needed in their natural habitat.
+They like a mix that drains well but also holds on to enough moisture so that they don’t dry out.

-Here’s a simple DIY soil recipe for ZZ plants:
+This simple DIY soil recipe for ZZ plants may help:

 3. Water Smarter